mateussp97/space-route-planning/README.md

 # Space Route Planning System Documentation

 This document serves as a comprehensive guide for the Space Route Planning System developed to assist astronauts in planning trips throughout the solar system.
 The system is designed to be intuitive and functional, incorporating a realistic simulation of fuel consumption and identifying optimal refueling points.
+To know more, here's the [.pdf of the challenge.](https://drive.google.com/file/d/1NSnDXLw4NW0_uldhpIxLI6_v7PsU_ulq/view?usp=sharing)

 ## Preview